|If you enjoy this, the entire AOC Sunday Report is in an|

 The word can be any of these, it comes from Middle English: via Old French from Latin gratia, from gratus ‘pleasing, thankful’ and is related to grateful.

 In this case we are asking God’s help, for which He charges nothing, except our faith and loyalty to Him, to withstand the temptations of this world.
 We ask for help to withstand what?
 Actually, what we are looking for is help to not follow our own devices and desires.
+We are asking for help to withstand temptations that not only come from external sources, but also from internal sources, namely our hearts and minds.
 This seems like an odd request, until one considers the fact that our own devices and desires are the root of all of our troubles.
-We are naturally inclined to the sinful things that separate us from Our Lord.
+We are naturally inclined to the sinful things which separate us from Our Lord.
 We are simply requesting help in combating the evil desires of our heart that would separate us for all eternity if they were left unchecked.
 We are simply asking for help to make His Will our will.
-To help us to do what will make us happy and not just what makes us temporarily happy but permanently happy, which boils down to following His Word..
+To help us to do what will make us happy and not just what we think fun, but to be permanently happy, which boils down to following His Word.
 For we know that we ourselves will not do what His Will is on our own volition, but rather we must ask that God plant the seed of His Will on our hearts so that we will do it.

-Using it properly to follow God’s will, is what free will was intended by God to lead us to.
+Using it properly to follow God’s will is what free will was intended by God to lead us to.
 He intended for us to follow Him willingly without any coercion whatsoever.
 He wants each and every one of us to come to His throne willingly and with all of our heart souls and mind for Him.
+He will give us the tool of the Holy Spirit, His guidance to withstand all the trials and temptations this world throws our way.
+We have to have confidence in Him and be able and willing to listen to that guidance to help us through these periods of temptation and difficulty in our lives.

 Apparently tiring of the game with the Pharisees and wishing to confound them instead, Jesus asked them, saying, “What think ye of Christ?
 Whose son is He?”
 They say unto him, “The son of David.”
 For the scripture is clear that He should be of the House of David.
 As God, Jesus has been from the beginning, so he queried them, “How then doth David in spirit call him Lord, saying, The LORD said unto my Lord, Sit thou on my right hand, till I make thine enemies thy footstool?
 If David then call him Lord, how is he his son?”
 Not grasping the concept that God was, is and always will be, they could not answer and “from that day forth” no one would “ask him any more questions.”
 Like I mentioned earlier, the result of their attempt to trick the Son of God made them look like absolute fools.